LLNL/sundials/doc/shared/Install.rst

 CMake also provides a GUI front end and which allows an interactive build and installation process.

-The SUNDIALS build process requires CMake version 3.0.2 or higher and a working C compiler.
+The SUNDIALS build process requires CMake version 3.12.0 or higher and a working C compiler.
 On Unix-like operating systems, it also requires Make (and ``curses``, including its development libraries, for the GUI front end to CMake, ``ccmake`` or ``cmake-gui``), while on Windows it requires Visual Studio.
 While many Linux distributions offer CMake, the version included may be out of date.
-Many new CMake features have been added recently, and you should download the latest version from http://www.cmake.org.
+CMake adds new features regularly, and you should download the latest version from http://www.cmake.org.
 Build instructions for CMake (only necessary for Unix-like systems) can be found on the CMake website.
 Once CMake is installed, Linux/Unix users will be able to use ``ccmake`` or ``cmake-gui``